The Biological Evolution of Pain

 The selective advantage of pain

-Subjective sensations, such as pleasures and pains, are adaptive traits of organisms.
+Subjective sensations, such as pleasures and pains, can be adaptive traits of organisms.

 So far as we know, there is no fundamental physical reason why pleasure is attached to some circumstances and pains to others.
 We might have evolved to find the sensation of having a finger caught in a door intensely pleasurable, just as dung-flies may well relish the smell of excrement.
 On the evolutionary hypothesis, the fact that pleasures are generally associated with beneficial, and pains with detrimental, experiences, is the result of natural selection among random variations: those individuals who happen to have an association of this kind have higher biological fitness than those who have no such association, or the reverse association (No Pain - no Gain by David B.)